When someone leaves an inheritance under the terms of their Will it may be by way of a legacy or as a share in the residue of the estate.

 If you would like a professional executor to deal with your estate and be responsible for the administration and the preparation of accounts, you can appoint one in your Will.

 They will be responsible for collecting in your assets, valuing them, calculating the amount of Inheritance Tax due and distributing legacies and residue to your beneficiaries.

 Writing your Will

-It is always advisable to seek professional help in drawing up the right Will for you, to ensure that your loved ones benefit from your estate as you wish.
+It is always advisable to seek professional help in drawing up your Will, to ensure that your loved ones benefit from your estate in the way that you wish.

 Make A Free, No Obligation Enquiry Now

 To speak with one of our specialist Wills & Probate Lawyers, please call us now on 0117 952 0698 or Make A Free Will Enquiry.
 We will discuss your current circumstances and explain all available options to you.